GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/config/chat-client-config.md

 ### `isClientInActiveMode`

 Flag for setting a ChatClient instance in connection-less mode.
-A connection-less client is not able to connect to websocket and will not receive websocket events.
+A connection-less client is not able to connect to web socket and will not receive web socket events.
 It can still observe and mutate database.
-This flag is automatically set to `false` for app extensions **Warning**:​ There should be at max 1 active client at the same time, else it can lead to undefined behavior.
+This flag is automatically set to `false` for app extensions **Warning**:​ There should be at max 1 active client at the same time, else it can lead to undefined behaviour.

 ``` swift
 public var isClientInActiveMode: Bool